EngineersTools/e-lang/README.md

 This is an alpha version and it should not be used in production.

 Documentation is being built on the GitHub repo whilst a documentation site is being prepared.

+The [examples](./examples/) folder contains elang notebooks with explanations and demonstrations of the various features of this language.